albertom144/albertom144/README.md

 # Hi, I'm Alberto

-I'm a final-year Mathematics student at the University of Málaga, finishing a degree I've genuinely enjoyed.
-My academic interests sit at the intersection of measure theory, formal probability, and optimisation.
+I'm a final-year Mathematics student at the University, finishing a degree I genuinely enjoy.
+My academic interests are virtually every corner of math.
+I, particularly enjoy measure theory and formal probability, as well as linear algebra and abstract algebra.

 ### Technical skills